MAHMOUDEZZ12/SuperSallesSuite/src/README.md

 ## Vision

-S3 turns every salesperson into a Super-Seller by giving them tools, not just tasks.
+selltoday.ai turns every salesperson into a Super-Seller by giving them tools, not just tasks.
-With projects, brand, and storage unified, S3 becomes the AI co-pilot for real estate sales.
+With projects, brand, and storage unified, selltoday.ai becomes the AI co-pilot for real estate sales.